As a blogger I spend a lot of time in the internet, most specifically social media.

 A world where the internet rules.

-When we were younger we were, largely, untouchable if we were within our own four walls.
+At least, when we were younger we were largely untouchable if we were within our own four walls.

 Home was a safe place.